Creating a 30 60 90 Sales Plan [Step by Step Guide]

 • Learn about your team, including their professional strengths and weaknesses, and identify any opportunities for improvement, including additional training

-• Learn which accounts and territories each member of your sales team is responsible for, including how much revenue each customer account brings in, and if there are any identifiable opportunities for increase CLV from any of these account
+• Learn which accounts and territories each member of your sales team is responsible for, including how much revenue each customer account brings in, and if there are any identifiable opportunities for increase CLV from any of these accounts

 • Talk to your sales team, discover any current pain points, process improvements, and determine what is needed for your team's success